 Fragrance Ingredients in Shampoos and Conditioners Can Cause Eczema

-Outline: Many people are allergic to Linalool a common fragrance ingredient in shampoos conditioners and soap that can cause eczema.
+Synopsis: Many people are allergic to Linalool a common fragrance ingredient in shampoos conditioners and soap that can cause eczema.
+Considerably more people than previously believed are allergic to the most common fragrance ingredient used in shampoos, conditioners and soap.

 Main DigestConsiderably more people than previously believed are allergic to the most common fragrance ingredient used in shampoos, conditioners and soap.